3ez5me/No-Guessing-Allowed-MineSweeper/README.md

 # No Guessing Allowed Minesweeper

-A Minesweeper variant where **guesses are detected and punished**.
-The game records your entire solution path and uses a sophisticated constraint-satisfaction verifier to rewind and validate that you never made an unjustifiable move.
+The game records your entire solution path, then uses a constraint-satisfaction **verifier** to replay your moves and confirm that every reveal was **mathematically guaranteed safe** given the information available at the time.

+Okay, on the technical side it's more of an advanced real-time non-blocking non-deterministic replay system

 ## 🏆 Play Online